 - Pharmacy or Big Box Store

-Sending film to a mail-order lab to be processed and scanned is the least complicated choice if you are just starting to use film.
-If you consistently use film, this could be a drawback because it can get really expensive.
+The least complicated method and what I would suggest using if you are just starting to use film is to ship your film to a lab to be processed and scanned.
+If you consistently use film, this can be a disadvantage since it can get really expensive.

 Bulk Loading Film

-A 100-foot roll of film should fill up typically around 18 canisters of film containing 36 frames each.
-Look forward to cost savings of 20-30% depending on your pick.
+After you are done, you’ll end up with typically around 18 canisters of 36 frames each.
+Expect cost savings of 20-30% depending on your pick.

-Be aware that you are limited to rolls of black and white film.
-This is in part because black & white film is much easier and less expensive to process at home.
+Bear in mind that you are only going to find rolls of black & white film.
+This is in part because black & white film is quite a bit easier and cheaper to develop yourself.

 Home Developing and Scanning

-Any film can be processed at home.
-It's an intelligent option to reduce costs so that you can use more film with your Pentax Program A.
+You have the ability to process and digitize any film at home.
+It is a very good method to spend less so you can use more film with your Pentax Program A.

-Black and white film is significantly easier to process yourself.
-Developer temperature and development times are not as crucial to get correct with black and white films as time and temperatures are for color negative or slide film.
+Black & white film is by far the easiest to process yourself.
+Developer temperature and development times are not as necessary to get correct with black and white films as they are for color negative or transparency film.